-Further west and off the Sterling Highway, a second trailhead is provided from land managed by the Alaska Department of Transportation (DOT) (in the map below, the light purple parcel transected by Maintenance Street).
-Access from the DOT trailhead involves crossing borough-owned parcels (again, salmon-colored parcels).
-KNSC holds a temporary winter-use agreement with the borough for use of ski trails in this area, and while occasional summer use occurs, there are no formal agreements in place regulating non-winter access.
-Public ownership and ample parking make the DOT trailhead particularly attractive as a year-round access point, although access across wetlands would require careful trail planning, design, and installation to prevent trail deterioration and wetland damage.
+Further east and off the Sterling Highway, a second trailhead is provided from land managed by the Alaska Department of Transportation (DOT) (the light purple parcel below transected by Maintenance Street).
+Access from the DOT trailhead involves crossing borough-owned parcels (again, salmoncolored parcels).
+KNSC holds a temporary winteruse agreement with the borough for use of ski trails in this area, and while occasional summer use occurs, there are no formal agreements in place regulating non-winter access.
+Public ownership and ample parking make the DOT trailhead particularly attractive as a year-round access point, although access across wetlands would require careful planning, design, and installation to prevent trail deterioration and wetland damage.
 Currently, public access via the DOT trailhead is less common than from Rogers Loop, especially during summer and fall when ground conditions are wet.
 KNSC owns a storage shed at this location and provides trail signage at the site.

-Possible access improvements into the DCRA include the expansion of the parking area at the Rogers Loop trailhead (mentioned above), development and expansion of year-round trails through the property, and construction of a new trailhead on the western boundary of the DCRA where it fronts the Sterling Highway (discussed below).
+Possible access improvements into the DCRA include the expansion of the parking area at the Rogers Loop trailhead (mentioned above), development and expansion of year-round trails through the property, and construction of a new trailhead on the western boundary of the DCRA where it fronts the Sterling Highway.

-Establishing a new trailhead on the eastern side of the Sterling Highway, on the western edge of the DCRA, offers a unique opportunity to create a highly useful and attractive recreational linkage between the DCRA and the Diamond Gulch trail on the opposite side of the highway.
+A new trailhead on the eastern side of the Sterling Highway, on the western edge of the DCRA, offers a unique opportunity to create a highly attractive recreational linkage between the DCRA and the Diamond Gulch trail.
 As mentioned earlier, the Diamond Gulch trail runs from the west side of the Sterling Highway, along Diamond Creek, and down to Cook Inlet.
-Many recreationists time their hike down the Diamond Gulch trail so as to reach the beach as the tide is receding.
+Many recreationalists time their hike down the Diamond Gulch trail so as to reach the beach as the tide is receding.
 This allows them to hike south along the coast while the tide is out, with their destination being Bishop's Beach in downtown Homer, a hike along the beach of about 7 miles.
-Linking the Diamond Gulch trail to the DCRA would provide recreationists with an extended journey encompassing a greater variety of sights and experiences, combining the rolling terrain, varied plant communities, and wetland habitats of the DCRA with the steep coastal bluffs and tidelands of the Diamond Gulch to Bishop's Beach trail.
+Linking the Diamond Gulch trail to the DCRA would provide recreationalists with an extended journey encompassing a greater variety of sights and experiences, combining the rolling terrain, varied plant communities, and wetland habitats of the DCRA with the steep coastal bluffs and tidelands of the Diamond Gulch to Bishop's Beach trail.
 Diamond Creek already passes under the Sterling Highway through a culvert, and when the Baycrest Hill stretch of the highway is improved, an enlarged culvert could be installed to permit pedestrian (and wildlife) travel under the Sterling Highway along the creek.